Joseph Gramley: Guest artist, festival and chamber work

 In addition to his solo and Silk Road work, as well as his frequent appearances with chamber groups and orchestras, Gramley performs with the British organist Clive Driskill-Smith in the duo Organized Rhythm.
 The pair's first recording, Beaming Music, was issued in 2008.

 Gramley has performed with the Metropolitan Opera (on stage in Tan Dun with Plácido Domingo), and accompanied Pierre-Laurent Aimard on his 2007 United States tour.
 He has performed with the Orpheus Chamber Orchestra and the Orchestra of St. Luke's as well as The Knights.
 Festival appearances include Tanglewood, Marlboro, Spoleto and Caramoor.
 He has also performed with orchestras for the Broadway productions of Miss Saigon, Jekyll & Hyde, Phantom of the Opera, and The Color Purple, and has accompanied Elton John at Radio City Music Hall.

 Teaching and composition

-Joseph Gramley is a Professor of Music (Percussion) at Indiana University Jacobs School of Music.
+Joseph Gramley is a Professor of Music (Percussion) and Chair at Indiana University Jacobs School of Music.
 He began this post in August 2019.

-Gramley directed the percussion program at the University of Michigan from 2007-2019, and directed the Juilliard Summer Percussion Seminar, which he founded in 2000, until 2016 when Samuel Solomon became the Artistic Director.
+Gramley directed the percussion program at the University of Michigan from 2007-2019, and directed the Juilliard Summer Percussion Seminar, which he took over in 2000, until 2016 when Samuel Solomon became the Artistic Director.
 It is an intensive program for high-school students held annually at Lincoln Center in New York City.

 Gramley regularly appears as a guest artist and speaker at schools and conservatories worldwide.

 Gramley's own compositions have been performed at the Art Institute of Chicago, Dallas' Meyerson Symphony Center Concert Hall and San Francisco's Davies Symphony Hall.